 Red cabbage contains ten times more vitamin than green cabbage, improving skin, teeth, bones and immune systems health.

-Red cabbage contains anthocyanin, and the cancer-fighting flavonoids have confirmed.
+Red cabbage contains anthocyanin, and the cancer-fighting flavonoids.

 Green cabbage, like anthocyanin, does not contain as many antioxidants as the red cabbage.